 Companies are working hard to ensure their clinical trial populations match the diversity of the intended patient population, says Pol Vandenbroucke, VP Medical Strategy in the Chief Medical Office at Pfizer.
-This is important in patient research too.
+This is important in market research too.

 Failing to capture patient diversity